-The 2024 program schedule will run from June 17th through July 26th.
+The 2026 program schedule will run from move-in on June 14 through July 24.

-Room and board are also include in the program.
-Students will be provided with housing in a student residence hall on campus and meals at a campus dining facility (three meals Monday-Friday and two meals on Saturday and Sunday).
+Housing and meal plan costs are covered by the program.
+Students are provided with housing in double-occupancy (shared) rooms within student residence hall on campus and meals at a campus dining facility (three meals Monday-Friday and two meals on Saturday and Sunday).

 Over the course of summer, interns will have opportunities to interact in social and professional activities with participants in other summer high school programs while exploring our beautiful campus in downtown Ann Arbor.